-Replace Productivity Hacks with Browser Rituals in 2020
+Replace Productivity Hacks with Browser Rituals

 If your work in the browser doesn't feel as productive and satisfying as you’d like it to, your browser habits might be the problem.
 Fix those, and you won’t have to rely on short-lived productivity hacks to feel satisfied with your work.
 Keep reading for 5 ways to improve your browser habits right now.